nosarthur/nosarthur.github.io/_drafts/aws.md

 * an [aws key-pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) when launching the instance
 * a [security group with ssh permission](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html)

-To check whether these two conditions are met for your instance, you can go to the aws EC2 Management console, click on your instance at the instance tab, and check if there is a Key pair name associated with it, and whether the Security groups inbound rule contains port 22 tcp protocol.
+To check whether these two conditions are met for your instance, go to the aws EC2 Management console, click on your instance at the instance tab, and check if there is a Key pair name associated with it, and whether the Security groups inbound rule contains port 22 tcp protocol.

+When both conditions are met, simply run

 ```python
 rc = ec2.create_instances(ImageId=ubuntu_64bit,